-JFR also holds monthly meetings for residents so they may better keep informed on various local topics, events, and matters of interest affecting them.
-The group also holds many free events in the community, such as Movie Nights, the Family Hoedown and Spring Family Fun Day, Candidates Events, Christmas Tree Sale, and Annual Sporting Clay Shoot.
-Then, at the end of the school year, JFR awards scholarships to a local graduating senior.
+JFR holds eight meetings a year for residents so they may better keep informed on various local topics, events, and matters of interest affecting them.
+The group has also held many free events in the community, such as Movie Nights, the Family Hoedown, Spring Family Fun Day, Candidates Events, Christmas Tree Sale, and Sporting Clay Shoots.
+Then, at the end of the school year, JFR awards scholarships to local graduating seniors.

 Although JFR’s Board of Directors are all volunteers and give selflessly of their time and personal resources, none of our events are cheap to produce.
-We would love to be able to do more for the community but money is always an issue.
+We would love to be able to do more for the community, but money is always an issue.
 In the past, JFR Boards have asked for yearly contributions from resident families.
-In the past year and a half, we have not done that.
-Our neighbors in Palm Beach Country Estates have the Donald Ross Landowner’s Association which bills their residents $35 – $50 per year; which must be paid in order to be a voting member of their community – we will never do that.
+Since 2015, we have not done that.

 However, Jupiter Farms Residents could truly use your help.
 Special event insurance, general liability insurance, vendors, scholarships, web hosting, professional services, etc. are all mounting expenses.